Why is my chicken losing feathers? 7 common causes explained.

 Please note: This page is written as general information only.
 It is not intended as medical or veterinary advice and should not be taken as such.

-If you're worried about your or your chickens' health, you should always see your doctor or veterinarian.
+If you're worried about your chickens' health, you should always see your veterinarian.

 Why is my chicken losing her feathers?
 And other chicken feather problems.
 Pin for later.